Lukoh/StoreFronter/README.md

 # StoreFronter

-This shows reference how to make the front layer which is made up of tab-layout in O2O or shopping service App.
+This shows reference how to make the front layer which is made up of tab-layout in the food delivery service, shopping or O2O service App on Android.

 ## Libraries